DanEager19/DanEager19/README.md

 I upload some of my class code as private repos.
 I also have some other side-projects, scripts, dotfiles, etc. <br>

 My areas of study, whether in classes or on my own, generally revolve around cybersecurity, web applications, and computer networking.

-I have expereince with LAMP and MERN.
+I generally work with HTML/CSS, TypeScript, C++, and Bash.
+However, I'm comfortable with SQL, MongoDB, JavaScript, PHP, Python, C, and Ruby.
+I'd like to start learning some Rust, Go, and Dart.